 Policies & action

-We rate Kenya’s policies and action as “1.5°C Paris Agreement compatible”.
-The “1.5°C Paris Agreement compatible” rating indicates that Kenya’s climate policies and action are consistent with limiting warming to 1.5°C when compared to Kenya’s fair share contribution.
+We rate Kenya’s policies and action as “1.5°C compatible” compared to its fair share.
+The “1.5°C compatible” rating indicates that Kenya’s climate policies and action are consistent with limiting warming to 1.5°C when compared to Kenya’s fair share contribution.
 Kenya’s emissions still increase under our projections, and Kenya should receive international support for further mitigation action to go beyond what is necessary through its own resources.